-A springtime staycation (vacation without travel), or personal retreat, is an experience of renewal, nurturing and growth.
-It is an opportunity to listen and reconnect with who you are and what you want, a re-centering, a time for new beginnings.
+With the pandemic still underway, a springtime staycation (vacation without travel), or personal retreat, is a fabulous way to refresh and rejuvenate.
+Treat yourself to an experience of renewal, nurturing and growth.
+A self-care staycation is an opportunity to listen and reconnect with who you are and what you want, a re-centering, and a time for new beginnings.

 It can be as effortless as a stroll through your local town, engaging with nature, or mindfully spending time at home with fresh, creative perspective.